Broadband without Phone Line? No landline, No problem

 Subscribers also receive one free static IP address with their deal, which is great if you plan on using it to work from home.
 Gigabit is also especially proud of its Hampshire-based customer support team, who it says operates “without call scripts” - the only problem being that it only operates from 9am-5.30pm on weekdays, which doesn’t compare handsomely to Hyperoptic’s 24/7 customer support.

-As we’ve mentioned, there’s only one provider in the UK which maintains a cable network of any significance.
+If you're looking for broadband only deals no landline, then Virgin Broadband may have the right the choice for you, since they are the only provider in the UK which maintains a cable network of any significance.
+This unique feature makes internet without phone line a reality.
 As with fibre, Virgin’s network doesn’t cover the whole of the country, so you’ll have to check to see if you can get it in your area.
 For those that Virgin does reach, it is likely your best bet to go landline free, with a range of broadband-only packages to choose from on its website.
 Here are the deals you can get without getting a phone line installed:

 |£37 per month||£42 per month||£47 per month||£52 per month|